 Puhos Loves People is a socially engaged art project situated in the Puhos Mall in the Itäkeskus area of Helsinki, Finalnd.
 The aim of the project is to increase cultural activity within the mall´s communities and to promote good ethnic relations, interaction and cooperation between different social groups in the area.

-The Puhos mall is one of the liveliest multicultural hubs of the Helsinki city, hosting several multilingual communities, entrepreneurs and a mosque.
+The Puhos mall is one of the liveliest multicultural hubs of the Helsinki city, hosting several multilingual communities, small entrepreneurs and a mosque.
 The mall is spontaneously developed meeting point which gathers people from diverse backgrounds.
-Despite the lively nature of the mall it has also been a focus of xenofobic prejudices from the conservative sections of the Finnish speaking population.
+Despite the lively nature of the mall it has also been a focus of xenophobic prejudices of different conservative-minded citizen groups.

 The projects´s background lies on the late 2016 published news about demolishing the Puhos mall.
-The news raised concerns among the mall´s communities about loosing their livelihoods and to respond the situation we developed a cultural festival Puhos Loves People.
+The news raised oncerns among the mall´s communities who were afraid of losing their livelihoods and meeting place.
+To respond the situation we developed a cultural festival Puhos Loves People.

 As a part of the project an art space was opened in the mall in 2019.
 The Puhos Loves People Art Space hosts regular art and cultural workshops and projects for the local and other Eastern Helsinki based communities.
 The art space functions all year round providing activities to people between the festivals.